That’s How Homophobia Works

 But homophobia also works in more subtle ways.

 Although epidemic at the population level, unmistakable acts of homophobia are relatively rare in the lives of individual homosexuals.
-At least, for adult homosexuals, with the ability to escape homophobic environments (like oppressive schools) or the means to access to more supportive spaces (like “gayborhoods”).
+At least, for adult homosexuals, with the freedom to escape homophobic environments (like oppressive schools) or the means to access more supportive spaces (like “gayborhoods.”)

 Much more common is the ever-present possibility that any mundane behavior could be interrupted by verbal or physical violence, with little or no warning.
 The anticipation of such an eventuality leads to a good deal of self-policing.